 - Providing effective regular and up to date training for the awareness of all aspects of safeguarding including prevent, e-safety and the wider definitions of abuse.
 In doing so will equip and empower staff and young people to keep themselves and others safe

 - The development, implementation and review of the policy and effective procedures for identifying and reporting disclosures or suspected concerns of abuse or neglect

 - Supporting young and vulnerable people who have made a disclosure of abuse or neglect

 - Ensuring safe environments in which young people are employed or placed by carrying out thorough regular health and safety checks to include the whole workplace and young person checks

 - Ensuring where appropriate the safe use of ICT

 The senior management team and Directors are accountable for the execution of this policy throughout the organisation.
-The Safeguarding officer (Irena Wood) is responsible for providing the Board with information pertaining to Safeguarding and such notifications will be addressed where required, under the health and safety agenda item of all Board meetings.
+The Safeguarding officer (Marie Woodward) is responsible for providing the Board with information pertaining to Safeguarding and such notifications will be addressed where required, under the health and safety agenda item of all Board meetings.

 The Safeguarding Officer shall ensure active compliance with this policy by all staff, learners, stakeholders’ freelance trainers and linked employers.
 All staff will actively endeavour to implement this policy.